apache/activemq-artemis/examples/protocols/amqp/dotnet/readme.md

 - Compile the code

-You need to restore the package, build and run so .NET may download your packages from NuGET:
+You need call restore to download AMQP Library and build it.
+Restore is part of NuGET which is sort of the Maven Repo for Java devs.

 ```sh
 dotnet restore